open/close all folders

 - Manipulative Bastard: Less of the Bastard, but like his dad, he's capable of the Manipulative part.

-- Nice Job Breaking It, Hero: Nate teaching Professor X how to make his astral projection solid was what allowed Onslaught to break free of the Prof and become his own entity.
+- Nice Job Breaking It, Hero!: Nate accidentally teaching Professor X how to make his astral projection solid was what allowed Onslaught to break free of the Prof and become his own entity.

 - Parental Incest: Although combined with Fridge Logic.
 Nate had a relationship with Madelyne Pryor who is a clone of Jean Grey, an alternate version of the woman whose DNA he was created from, making her essentially his genetic mother.
 And it got worse when she was killed and impersonated by Jean Grey from yet another alternate universe.

-- He did not know she was genetically his mother.
-Not for a while.
-Then the relationship was no longer sexual.
+- He did not know she was, genetically, his mother, not for a while.
+After that, the relationship was no longer sexual, on his part at least.
 Whether she knew is another matter.

 - He is 'the ultimate telekinetic' and 'the most powerful mutant in any reality'.
 This is including Franklin Richards, James Jaspers, Proteus, Magneto, Mr M, Jean Grey and Xorn - though the statement was written before Mr M and Xorn were created, it appears that at full potential, he lives up to the hype.